vuestorefront/storefront-api/docs/guide/general/config.md

     :::tip TIP

-    These 4 nodes above is the required credentials for integration with Magento 2. [how to get them](data-import.html#_2-2-recipe-b-using-on-premise)
+    These 4 nodes above is the required credentials for integration with Magento 2.

     :::